-Where a child's behaviour reaches dangerous levels either as a one-off event or over a repeated serious of events; this can include repeated disruption of lessons.
-A plan is required, to provide individualised one to one analysis of what is happening.
-Edwinstree behaviour plans follow the advice given by STEP's training and use STEP methodology.
-These plans require the school to take the opportunity to work with the teachers, student and parent to analyse methodically and in detail what is happening, in order to understand, explain and interpret the behaviours.
-The ultimate purpose is once the school has a clearer understanding, a plan is put in place to protect or support against these behaviours occurring again.
-Any child returning from a fixed term exclusion will have a plan.
+Where a child's behaviour reaches dangerous levels either as a one-off event or over a repeated serious of events, a Safety Support Plan (SSP Appendix 6) may be required to provide individualised one to one analysis of what is happening.
+Edwinstree SSPs follow the advice given by STEP's training and use STEP methodology.
+These plans require the school to take the opportunity to work with the teachers, pupil and parents to methodically analyse and detail what is happening in order to understand, explain and interpret the behaviours.
+The ultimate purpose is once the school has a clearer understanding, a SSP is put in place to protect or support against these behaviours occurring again.
+Any child returning from a fixed term suspension may have a plan put in place.

-The plans should involve the teachers, tutor, head of year, SENCO team where appropriate, and any external services.
-They should be distributed widely to all those involve in working with child and updated and reviewed as a minimum each half term.
+The plans should involve the tutor, teachers, Head of Year, Wellbeing Hub, Pupil Power Unit, SLT and SENCO team where appropriate, as well as any relevant external services.
+They should be distributed widely to all those involve in working with child and updated and reviewed as a minimum each half term, but the likelihood it will be more regularly at the beginning of a SSP being set up.

+In analysing the child's behaviour, all parties are required to ask the question, Is the behaviour subconscious?

+- Is the child unable to process or manage their feelings? - Are they overwhelmed and/or unable to cope on their own?

+Or is it conscious?

-In analysing the child's behaviour, all parties are required to ask the question, 'Is the behaviour subconscious?'
-The child is unable to process or manage their feelings, where their world overwhelms them and they are unable to cope on their own or conscious?
-They believe they are able to justify their behaviour and they trust their belief over any assertion the teacher puts in place.
-They act from a position of "you can't stop me"?
+- Do they believe they can justify their behaviour? - Do they put their belief over any assertion the teacher or member of staff puts in place. - Do they act from a position of "you can't stop me"?

-In analysing sub - conscious behaviours (behaviours that choose us) The school must ask the questions:
+In analysing sub-conscious behaviours (behaviours that choose us) the school must ask the questions:

-- Is there a medical or habitual cause?

-- Is there an emotional overwhelming cause?

-- If so what is causing the anxiety, fear, confusion, anger and embarrassment etc.?

-How can we protect the child from the overwhelming experience or feelings?
+- Is there a medical or habitual cause? - Is there an emotional overwhelming cause? - If so, what is causing the anxiety, fear, confusion, anger and embarrassment etc.? - How can we protect the child from the overwhelming experience or feelings?

-In analysing conscious behaviour (behaviours that we chose) The school must ask the following questions:
+In analysing conscious behaviour (behaviours that we chose) the school must ask the following questions:

-- How does the behaviour serve the student?

-- What is the motivation to behave antisocially?

-- Is there any motivation to behave pro socially?
-Where does this happen and why?

-- What are the expected limits to freedom?

-- How can I impact on a child's beliefs and or values?

-- What does the child need to learn?

-- How am I going to teach them?
+- How does the behaviour serve the pupil? - What is the motivation to behave antisocially? - Is there any motivation to behave pro socially?
+Where does this happen and why? - How can I impact on a child's beliefs and or values? - What does the child need to learn? - How am I going to teach them?

-In answering these questions, it is important to remain non-judgmental and to be as accurate as possible and provide a context...
+In answering these questions, it is important to remain non-judgmental and to be as accurate as possible and provide a context.
 Antisocial behaviours do not necessarily all stem from subconscious and conscious behaviour and may be formed from parts of both.
 It is important to distinguish which behaviours are from which area.